SGT JUDE RECENDEZ

 Mission Accomplished on June 11, 2011

-Army Sergeant Jude Recendez lost both of his legs while deployed to Baghdad, Iraq in October 2006.
+In October 2006, Army Sergeant Jude Recendez lost both of his legs while deployed to Baghdad, Iraq.
 While on a routine patrol, an improvised explosive device (IED) struck the vehicle he was riding in, killing the driver instantly and spinning SGT Recendez 180 degrees.
-Three additional soldiers were also severely injured but were able to remove themselves from the vehicle.
+Three additional Soldiers were also severely injured but they were able to remove themselves from the vehicle.

-SGT Recendez, who had sustained immediate amputations of both of his legs, was pulled from the vehicle and treated on the side of the road as he waited to be evacuated to the Green Zone.
-Treated first in the local hospital, he was later airlifted to Landstuhl, Germany and later to Walter Reed Army Medical Center where he remained for almost a year.
+SGT Recendez, who had sustained immediate amputations of both of his legs, was pulled from the vehicle and treated on the side of the road as he waited to be evacuated.
+Treated first in the local hospital, he was later airlifted to Landstuhl, Germany, and later to Walter Reed Army Medical Center where he remained for almost a year.

 SGT Recendez is grateful to be living in a home adapted to his injuries.
 “Rather than compromising my ability to adapt to my living environment, my environment adapts to me.
 Thank you to Homes For Our Troops and their donors for empowering injured Service Members and showing support to individuals like me.
 Your support is profoundly appreciated.”

-Homes For Our Troops was proud to turn over the keys to this home to SGT Jude Recendez on June 11, 2011.
+Homes For Our Troops was proud to present SGT Jude Recendez with his home on June 11, 2011.